 IIR Service Areas

-The scientific expertise of the team is focused on Aurora’s strategic initiatives in core service areas (cancer / oncology, cardiovascular, neuroscience, women’s health) and emerging service areas of research innovation (gastroenterology, underserved populations, geriatrics/aging, orthopedics, transplant, biomedical, behavioral health, wellness/chronic disease prevention, nursing).
+The scientific expertise of the team is focused on Aurora’s strategic initiatives in core service areas (cancer/oncology, cardiovascular, neuroscience, women’s health) and emerging service areas of research innovation (e.g., gastroenterology, underserved populations, geriatrics/aging, orthopedics, transplant, biomedical, behavioral health, wellness/chronic disease prevention, nursing).

 Initiation of an Investigator-Initiated Study

 Substantial time and resources are spent developing and conducting investigator-initiated research.
-To help Aurora investigators develop their research ideas, IIR has developed a Project Guide and Toolkit.
-This toolkit contains information on the proposal review and approval process and includes a proposal template that needs to be completed by investigators who are planning to initiate a research study.
+To ensure that all active proposals have scientific merit and appropriate support, all projects must first receive preauthorization through the Research Administrative Preauthorization process.
 IIR has also provided a Clinical Trial Protocol Template in the toolkit, which can be used in the design and development of protocols for Clinical Trials.